kyle-jennings/bootswatch/readme.txt

 * the menus only go 2 levels deep, the top level and a single dropdown

 == Documentation for header settings and navbar ==
-* The header order is a draggable, sortable setting which lets you select the position of the hero, navbar, and banner (banner is available if and only if your site domain is a .gov or .mil)
+* The header order is a draggable, sortable setting which lets you select the position of the hero, navbar
 * Search location allows you to place a search field in the navbar
-* You can change the navbar color scheme from light (default) to dark (kind of inverted)
 * The navbar can be set to stick to the top of the window when scrolling down
-* As mentioned in the site identity section, the brand can be set from text (default) to the logo
+* The brand can be set from text (default) to the logo

 == Documentation for templates setup ==
-* There are template which can be configured: the feed (default), frontpage, single post, single page, and widgetized page
-* Each template can be activated to override the feed (default) template settings
 * The hero image can be set
 * the hero size can be set to predefined sizes include a fullscreen size
-* the position can be hidden, or set to th left or right of the page
+* the sidebar position can be hidden, or set to the left or right of the page
 * the sizebar's visibility can be hidden or shown on different screen sizes

 == Documentation for frontpage setup ==